Repeating the same setup for every client

 Use this checklist to turn event attendance into repeat sales, feedback, offers, audience segments, future event promotion, and post-event reporting — with owners for the first 24 hours through your next on-sale.

-Use this template to plan conference agendas, sessions, speakers, rooms, sponsor moments, attendee choices, communication timings, check-in windows, and post-event follow-up — one grid programming, registration, and comms can share.
+Plan conference agendas with sessions, tracks, speakers, rooms, sponsor moments, registration dependencies, check-in windows, and comms timing — one grid programming, registration, and delegate comms can share.

 A run-of-show is the operating script for event day.
 For multi-stage events, it should coordinate stages, sessions, speakers or artists, crew, vendors, access control, communications, contingency plans, and live changes — so production, ops, and comms work from one clock.